Skip to main content

 Medical School: University of Iowa

-Career Plans: Rheumatology, Research, and Health Care Delivery
+Career Plans: Rheumatology, research and health care delivery

 Hobbies: Playing soccer, hiking, reading, writing reflective prose

 Residency Reflection: The dedication the residents and program leadership showed on my interview day to ensure I would have what I needed to thrive here!
 I vividly recall one of our chiefs providing information about the closest national parks and various soccer leagues.
 It was a pleasant surprise to realize she had read that section of my application and wanted to help me get connected to life in Indianapolis.
 Furthermore, both Dr. Brady and Dr. Wilson, knowing my passion for research, helped me get connected with the Morris Green Physician Scientist Development Program.
-These two small acts of kindness spoke volumes to the support I would have as a Med-Peds resident at IU and has only continued since I became a resident.
+These two small acts of kindness spoke volumes to the support I would have as a med-peds resident at IU and has only continued since I became a resident.

 Read Bio